QuentinHelion/Procyon/README.md

 |-----------|----------------|
 | `pingcastle_xml` | PingCastle XML exports (flexible risk-rule node detection) |
 | `generic_csv` | CSV with header: `title`, `severity`, optional `description`, `externalRef`.
 Severities: `INFO`, `LOW`, `MEDIUM`, `HIGH`, `CRITICAL`. |

+> SentinelOne ISPM import is API-driven (no local parser file required in `runParser`).

 From the UI you can register **new templates** that reuse an existing `parserId`.